Metrizable uniform spaces: Metrizable uniform spaces

+\begin{remark} The proof of Lemma \ref{lebesgue} works to prove a slightly stronger assertion (a strengthened version of \cite{vM}*{Lemma 1.1.1}): If $K$ is a compact subset of a metric space $X$, then for every open cover $C$ of $X$ there exists an open neighborhood $O$ of $K$ and a $\lambda>0$ such that the closed ball $B_\lambda(x)$ about $x$ lies in some element of $C$ for each $x\in O$.

+Namely, the proof of Lemma \ref{lebesgue} goes through verbatim with this $C$ (note that $K\but U_i$ and $K\but U_i'$ are still compact, even though $U_i$ and $U_i'$ are no longer subsets of $K$), and we set $O$ to be the union of all elements of $F_n$. \end{remark}

+\begin{corollary} A cover $C$ of a compactum is uniform if and only if $C$ can be refined by an open cover. \end{corollary}

-It is easy to see that a map $f\:M\to N$ between metric spaces is uniformly continuous iff for every uniform cover $D$ of $N$, the cover $f^{-1}(D)$ of $M$ is uniform (equivalently, there exists a uniform cover $C$ of $M$ such that $f(C)$ refines $D\cap f(M)$).
+It is easy to see that a map $f\:M\to N$ between metric spaces is uniformly continuous if and only if for every uniform cover $D$ of $N$, the cover $f^{-1}(D)$ of $M$ is uniform.
+(The latter is also equivalent to saying that there exists a uniform cover $C$ of $M$ such that $f(C)$ refines $D\cap f(M)$.)
 It follows that the property of being uniform for a cover of $M$ depends only on the underlying uniform structure of $M$.
-Clearly, a cover of a compactum is uniform iff it can be refined by an open cover.
-A metrizable uniform space $X$ is precompact iff every uniform cover of $X$ has a finite uniform refinement (see \cite[II.28]{I3}).